jnoller/sisyphus/README.md

 ### Preparing the host

 The remote host can optionally be prepared manually to run CUDA builds.
-This is done automatically by the `build` subcommand, so in a normal workflow it isn't needed.
+This is done automatically by the `build` command, so in a normal workflow it isn't needed.

-The `prepare` subcommand will create a work directory, set up Conda, and create a Conda environment.
+The `prepare` command will create a work directory, set up Conda, and create a Conda environment.
 On Windows, it will also install CUDA software and drivers, which takes more time.
 This only needs to be done once.